CVEO/Unsupervised-OBIC-Pytorch/README.md

 English | [简体中文](./README-zh_CN.md)

 This repo explains the working of our Unsupervised Segemntaion Algorithm published in IEEE Geoscience and Remote Sensing Letters.
-Our method can perform multi-GPU parallel computing, thus greatly improving the efficiency.
+Our method can perform GPU acceleration computing, thus greatly improving the efficiency.

 You can access the [**_full paper here_**](https://ieeexplore.ieee.org/document/9854897?source=authoralert).